-Runners then take the baton and leave the snow to run an 8 mile course that is almost all downhill on Mt.
+Runners take the baton and leave the snow to begin their 8 mile course down the Mt.
 Baker Highway.
 The eastern end of SR 542 is closed most of the year at 5,100-foot (1,600 m) Artist Point because of (yes, you guessed it) SNOW.
-Runners start approximately 2.5 miles west of Artist Point and lose approximately 2,200 feet in elevation.
+Runners start 2.5 miles west of Artist Point and lose approximately 2,200 feet in elevation.

-Road Bikers take the handoff from the runners and proceed to churn the 42 mile course into Everson, WA.
-At the beginning of the route, Power House Hill allows you to gain some speed.
-Racers also ride past Silver Lake Park, considered by many to be one of the Northwest’s premier camping parks, where almost every form of recreation one associates with the outdoors is available.
+After the handoff from the Runners, Road Bikers begin their 42 mile course to Everson, WA.
+Power House Hill allows you to gain some speed at the beginning of the route.
+Racers will pass Silver Lake Park, considered to be one of the Northwest’s premier parks for recreation and camping.

-Two paddlers then proceed to canoe 18.5 miles down the North Fork of the Nooksack River.
-At Nooksack Falls, the river flows through a narrow valley and drops freely 88 feet (27 m) into a deep rocky river canyon.
-Don’t worry as the canoe put in is “after” Nooksack Falls at Riverside Park in Everson.
-The course is considered class 1 (on a 1-6 scale) but represents deceptive hazards due to log jams, submerged logs, undercut trees and other obstructions.
-Practice your “hut” skills for this leg.
+Two paddlers canoe 18.5 miles down the Nooksack River.
+Nearby at Nooksack Falls, the river flows through a narrow valley and drops freely 88 feet (27m) into a deep rocky canyon but not to worry, your canoe is put in after Nooksack Falls at Riverside Park in Everson.
+The course is considered Class 1 (on a 1-6 scale), you may encounter log jams, submerged logs, or undercut trees.
+Practice your hut skills for this leg.

-Cross Country Bikers get to burn their thighs racing over 20 miles of trails and fields with some street sections thrown in.
+Cyclocross Bikers get to burn their thighs racing over 13 miles of trails and fields with some street sections thrown in.
 Be prepared for some Northwest mud, which can slow even the best of riders.
 Racers start at Hovander Park, which is on the National Register of Historic Places.
-Tours are given of the historic farmhouse and the big red barn along with a farmyard full of cows, chickens, rabbits, pigs, goats and horses.

-Bellingham Bay is the last leg in this adventure race, with kayakers paddling the 5 miles to the finish line in Marine Park in the historic Fairhaven District.
-Bellingham Bay is named for Sir William Bellingham, who was controller of the storekeeper’s account for the Royal Navy at the time that Britons under the command of George Vancouver visited the bay in June 1792.
+Bellingham Bay is the last leg of this adventure race as Kayakers paddle the final 5 miles to the Finish Line in Marine Park, located in the historic Fairhaven District.
+Bellingham Bay is named after Sir William Bellingham, who controlled the storekeeper’s account for the Royal Navy at the time that the Britons, under the command of George Vancouver, visited the Bay in June of 1792.

 The typical team will take 6-8 hours to finish the course.
 Teammates can await their kayaker by spending time in the Ski to Sea Beer Garden in Marine Park.
 Enjoy world famous Boundary Bay beer, winner of over 70 awards for its local microbrews.
-Bring the kids and let them enjoy the Kids’ Zone while you bask in the sun and partake in the many Northwest foods available from the vendors.
+Bring the family down to watch the spectacular finish, bask in the sun and partake in a variety of Northwest foods from our vendors.

 Returning racers tell us their favorite parts of Ski to Sea are camaraderie and community.
 From organizing your team to training, racing, and trading stories at the finish line beer garden, Ski to Sea is all about teamwork.
-It is also about our incredible community of 1000 (yep, one thousand!) volunteers who work together to make this event unforgettable, year after year, since 1973.REGISTER JAN.
-2016
+It is also about our incredible community of over 900 volunteers who work together to make this event unforgettable, year after year, since 1973.REGISTRATION OPEN JAN 1